lifox1/staticwebappstarter-1/README.md

  ![](https://github.com/brandoncwn/staticwebappstarter/blob/main/cloned_repository.png)
 ###     4. Project settings (bottom left)
  ![](https://github.com/brandoncwn/staticwebappstarter/blob/main/project_settings.png)
-###     5. Create Service Connection - 3rd one azure resource manager.
-Select 'grant access to all pipelines'
+###     5. Create Service Connection
-       a.
-Click Service Connections in left navigation pane
+1. Click Service Connections in left navigation pane
-       b.
-Select Create service connection - This authorize Azure DevOps to access your Azure resources on your behalf
+2. Select Create service connection - This authorize Azure DevOps to access your Azure resources on your behalf
-       c.
-Select Azure Resource Manager
+3. Select Azure Resource Manager
-       d.
-Select your subscription
+4. Select your subscription
-       e.
-Input the same Resource group and Service connection name
+5. Input the same Resource group and Service connection name
-       f.
-Select the checkbox for "Grant access permission to all pipelines
+6. Select the checkbox for "Grant access permission to all pipelines
        * note alphanumeric lower case only as multiple azure services and resources are being used with different naming convention restrictions
 ###     6. Define Pipeline
-            a.
-Navigate back to Pipelines in your left Navigation Pane
+1. Navigate back to Pipelines in your left Navigation Pane
-            b.
-Select Create Pipeline
+2. Select Create Pipeline
-            c.
-Select Azure Repos Git
+3. Select Azure Repos Git
-            d.
-Select your previously cloned repo
+4. Select your previously cloned repo
 ###     7. Review your Pipeline YAML - update lines 12-17
-             a. azure subscription = service connection previously created
+1. azure subscription = service connection previously created
-             b. project name has to be unique (this name is used across most of the services created during this accelerator)
+2. project name has to be unique (this name is used across most of the services created during this accelerator)
-             c. fill in resource group
+3. fill in resource group
-             d.
-Select your desired location
+4. Select your desired location
-             e.
-Select your previously cloned repo's URI.
+5. Select your previously cloned repo's URI.
-             f.
-Find your repository token
+6. Find your repository token
   i.
 On your github repo page, click your profile ii.
-Select settings
+Select settings iii.
-                 iii.
 Select Developer settings at bottom of left navigation pane iv.
 Select Personal access tokens
   v.
-Select Generate personal access token
+Select Generate personal access token vi.
-                 vi.
 Under Select scopes, select the checkbox for workflow vii.
-Add your own description
-                 viii.
-Select Generate token
+Add your own description viii.
+Select Generate token ix.
-                 ix.
 Copy your newly generated token *Note be sure to save this token for completing pipeline setup, else this token will need to be regenerated
   v.
 Paste your newly generated token in the repositoryToken filed vi.
 Under Select scopes, select the checkbox for workflow

 ### 5. Select save and run. insert any commit message
  You should see the pipeline stages workflow updating.
 Pipeline deployment will generally take several minutes.
 Monitor the status of your runs <insert screenshot here>.
 You can monitor the detailed log by clicking here <insert screenshot here>